-Job seekers interested in permanent employment for animal care or labor and maintenance should complete a county application, located on the county website: http://www.ongov.net/employment/jobs.
-Thank you.
+Job seekers interested in permanent employment for animal care or labor/maintenance positions should complete a county application, located on the Onondaga County website: http://www.ongov.net/employment/jobs.

 The Rosamond Gifford Zoo and Friends of the Zoo offer animal-related internships, as well as internships in our marketing, event planning and education departments.
 Unless otherwise noted, internships are unpaid.